temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 ## What is the step-by-step flow?

-Now we can envision the high-level step-by-step flow.
+Now you can envision the high-level step-by-step flow.

 ![Swim lane diagram of the high-level step-by-step flow for the Full package](images/step-by-step-high-level-swim-lane.svg)